unisa-acg/inverse-dynamics-solver/inverse_dynamics_interface_pinocchio/README.md

 This library is tested against a simulated UR10 robot.
 The kinematic description is taken from UR's official package, [ur_description](https://github.com/UniversalRobots/Universal_Robots_ROS2_Description/tree/rolling).

-The tests consist in checking that, given a fixed joint position and velocity state, the Pinocchio solver returns the expected values for the dynamic components.
+The tests consist in checking that, given a fixed joint position and velocity state, the Pinocchio interface returns the expected values for the dynamic components.
+The expected values are not hardcoded, but extracted from formulas available in the following book:

+> 'Robotics: modelling, planning and control' (2009) by B. Siciliano, L. Sciavicco, L. Villani, G. Oriolo, 1st ed., Springer, sections 2.9.1 and 7.3.2.
+DOI: [https://doi.org/10.1007/978-1-84628-642-1](https://doi.org/10.1007/978-1-84628-642-1)

 To build and execute the test, run the following: